Where the grass won’t grow, plant a shade garden.

 Understory trees can be a beautiful addition and accent piece to any shady spot.
 As a group, the Japanese Maples make some of the best understory trees for the shade garden.
 Their graceful form blends well with the more massive trunks of the canopy of trees.
 Most of the upright growing selections will reach 20 to 25 feet tall and effectively fill in the background spaces between the trees, creating lacy walls to break up the expanse.
 Japanese Maples are often the focal point of any garden with their bright red to chartreuse green leaf colors and textures ranging from course to feathery fine.
 Some of my other favorite understory trees include, Forest Pansy Redbud, Flowering Dogwood and Saucer Magnolia.

 Azalea, Camellia and Rhododendron have traditionally made up the quintessential understory shrubs for the Georgia shade garden, and rightly so.
 These proven evergreens produce beautiful bright showy flowers and are relatively easy to grow.
-However there are many other wonderful shrub selections that will give your shade garden a unique look, some of our favorites include: Fatsia, Aucuba, Otto Luyken Laurel, Japanese Plum Yew, Anise, Leucothoe, Osmanthus, Pieris and finally hydrangea.
+However there are many other wonderful shrub selections that will give your shade garden a unique look, some of our favorites include: Fatsia, Aucuba, Laurel, Japanese Plum Yew, Anise, Leucothoe, Osmanthus, Pieris, Ligustrum and Hydrangea.
 Hydrangeas are among the best for providing big bold color and contrasting texture to a shade garden.
 ‘Endless Summer’ hydrangea is a favorite and somewhat of a breakthrough in the world of hydrangeas because it has an extended blooming period and blooms on new growth, making the job of pruning and maintenance much easier.
-Other great varieties include ‘Nikko Blue’, ‘Oakleaf’ and ‘Blushing Bride’.
+Other great varieties include ‘Limelight’, ‘Nikko Blue’, ‘Oakleaf’ and ‘Blushing Bride’.

 Some additional elements should be considered beyond plantings when designing a shade garden.
 Consider adding an informal sitting area in the cool comfort of your new garden.
 This may simply be setting in a stone or wood bench or it could be a natural stone terrace with ground cover planted between large stones that could accommodate a small table and chairs.
 This is a simple and low impact approach for integrating additional entertaining and gathering space into your landscape.
 Other elements that can add the finishing touches to your shade garden are a bubbling water feature with its extra cooling affects and that wonderful soothing sound.